 Good Content Keeps Giving

-Our creative director (Tina) recently attended a creative seminar hosted by Pinterest.
+Our former creative director (Tina) recently attended a creative seminar hosted by Pinterest.
 During the seminar, Pinterest communicated loud and clear that its platform is changing.
 Although their initial goal was to drive content, they are now focusing more on content creation.

 Hearing that Pinterest is focusing more on content creation tends to freak out Pinterest marketers.
 But Pinterest is always focused on keeping the user around and showing them what they want.
-Even though you can’t link them to your site, story pins can increase followers and create engagement with users.
+Even though you can’t link them to your site, idea pins can increase followers and create engagement with users.
 Like Pinterest says:

 Good content keeps on giving.